"Your best tree source". Over 300+ tree varieties!

 Furthermore, the production of male and female cones is important for the new cell development on branches.
 As trees increase the diameter of their trunk and branches by producing new cells in the cambium layer (xylem and phloem); which is in between the outer layer of bark and the inner sapwood.
 Besides, the sapwood contains vascular bundles which transport water and nutrients within the tree.

 The heartwood represents the core of the tree and is the densest wood.
 Contrary to some popular beliefs, tree trunks do not elongate as they grow, they only increase in diameter.
-Coast Redwoods reproduce by seed, but if a tree falls or is cut new sprouts develop from the stump or down the tree root system.
+Coast Redwoods reproduces by seed, but if a tree falls or is cut new sprouts will develop from the stump or down the tree root system.
 This tree produces high-value lumber.

 One of the most intriguing questions for scientists is how and why is height limited in these tallest of plants; when trees never cease growth.
 Studies of the Coast Redwood evidence that leaves at the top of the tree are smaller than those lower down.
 This may be the result of a hydrostatic limitation.
 As at about 380 feet in height the tree cannot pump water and nutrients any higher and hence height ceases.